brow/brow.github.io/_posts/2019-11-21-uncommon-wedding-reading.md

 Lindbergh's essay is dated by a specifically heterosexual idea of marriage.
 That is not the only way in which it has aged awkwardly.

-We know now that she conducted an extramarital affair with the same [Antoine de Saint-Exupéry](https://en.wikipedia.org/wiki/Antoine_de_Saint-Exup%C3%A9ry) cited in the passage above.
-Saint-Exupéry is himself [a source of popular wedding readings](https://www.theparisreview.org/blog/2015/09/18/time-wasted).
+We know now that she conducted an extramarital affair with the same [Antoine de Saint-Exupéry](https://en.wikipedia.org/wiki/Antoine_de_Saint-Exup%C3%A9ry) cited in the passage above!
+Saint-Exupéry is himself [the origin of a popular wedding reading](https://www.theparisreview.org/blog/2015/09/18/time-wasted).